 Stress Reduction

-Buying Guide: What to Look for in Massage Chairs
+Buying Guide: What to Look For In Massage Chairs

 With so many massage chair brands, models, and prices, it can be a little daunting to know where to start.
-Because it’s hard to know the overall experience you’ll have with a massage chair just by looking at a product page on a website, I’d recommend trying out a few chairs locally, either at a store or a showroom.
+Because it’s hard to know the overall experience you’ll have with a massage chair just by looking at a product page on a website, I’d recommend trying out a few chairs locally, either at a store or in a showroom.

 This can help you figure out a few brands you like, as well as some of the features you prefer to see in your massage chair purchase.
 Another good idea is to check out customer reviews to see how their experience is with the massage chairs.

-With that in mind, here are a few of the top items to consider when purchasing your massage chair.
+With that in mind, here are a few of the top items to consider when purchasing your massage chair:

 Cost